Course Summary

 Residents of the American College of Veterinary Sports Medicine and Rehabilitation receive a $200 discount.
 Please check the box at checkout confirming that you are a resident.
 We may ask for verification of residence status.

-In the US, physical Therapists and occupational therapists receive a $200 discount.
+In the US, physical therapists and occupational therapists receive a $200 discount.
 Please check the box at checkout confirming that you are a physical therapist or occupational therapist.
 We may ask for verification.
 Note that this discount is only available in the US!

 Course Objectives